 - Dress and grooming will be clean and in keeping with health, sanitary, and safety requirements - When a student is participating in school activities, his/her dress and grooming will not disrupt his/her performance or that of other students, or constitute a health threat to the individual or other students - Dress and grooming will not be such as to disrupt the teaching-learning process - Shoes must be worn at all times.
-Slippers are not allowed. - Tops must extend, minimally, to below the waistline and above the shoulders. - Skirts or shorts may only be worn if they are found at mid-thigh length or finger-tip length when the student's arms are fully extended at their side. - Torn, cut, or frayed bottoms may only be worn if they are found at mid-thigh length or finger-tip length when the student's arms are fully extended at their side.
+Slippers are not allowed.
+Flip-flop sandals must have a back that extends around the ankle. - Tops must extend, minimally, to below the waistline. - Skirts or shorts may only be worn if they extend, minimally, to the student's fingertips when their arms are fully extended at their side. - Examples of non-appropriate dress include, but are not limited to: - Torn, cut, or frayed clothes - Sleeveless shirts, unless a short sleeve or long sleeve shirt is worn underneath - Pajama bottoms and/or tops - Non-prescription sunglasses - See-through clothing - Shirts with inappropriate printings or designs, including but not limited to tobacco, drugs, alcohol, obscene or suggestive language or gestures - Hats/do-rags/bandannas/athletic headbands or other head covering - Sagging style pants/shorts - Student clothing or personal appearance that disrupts the educational process - Clothing that endangers the safety of self or others - Tattoos with an offensive or intimidating picture and/or message